 “Confidential Information” shall have the meaning set forth in Section 25.

-“Confirmation” means the document provided for under the MPPSA with MDEA and with the corresponding third party under a Back-to-Back Transaction which specifies the Product being sold, the duration of the Transaction and the other terms of such sale, including price.
+“Confirmation” means the document provided for under the MPPSA or the MGPSA with MDEA and with the corresponding third party under a Back-to-Back Transaction or with EPMI which specifies the Product being bought or sold, the duration of the Transaction and the other terms , including price.
+A daily report of all hourly (or similarly short term) purchases and sales will be provided to MDEA and shall serve as a Confirmation for those transactions under the MPPSA or MGPSA.

 "Costs” means, when applicable to any Transaction, all costs, liabilities, fees and expenses (reduced by any credits) incurred by either MDEA or EPMI (excluding EPMI's internal costs and allocated overhead) in connection with (a) Fuel Costs and the costs incurred in the scheduling, transmission and delivery of Products, (b) the provision of Scheduling Services, and (c) Back-to-Back Transactions entered into between EPMI and third parties.
-Costs shall include but not be limited to: (i) transmission and distribution wheeling, (ii) congestion costs, (iii) scheduling fees, (iv) ISO fees, (v) transmission and distribution losses, (vi) the cost of Ancillary Services, (vii) applicable control area services costs, (ix) inadvertent energy flow charges, (viii) imbalance charges, (ix) SERC-imposed penalties; (x) taxes (other than income taxes); (xi) fees or charges imposed by the Federal Energy Regulatory Commission (FERC), SERC, SPP, or other regulatory authorities; (xii) broker fees and costs; (xiii) other costs incurred by EPMI in providing the Scheduling Services and (xiv) the cost of replacement capacity or energy purchased by EPMI or MDEA if required to meet contractual commitments in any Back-to-Back Transaction or other Structured Transaction due to a Forced Outage or other circumstances affecting the ability of the Facilities to fulfill firm commitments (provided that the contractual commitments resulting in such costs were undertaken pursuant to the MDEA-approved Marketing Strategy)..
+Costs shall include but not be limited to: (i) transmission and distribution wheeling, (ii) congestion costs, (iii) scheduling fees, (iv) ISO fees, (v) transmission and distribution losses, (vi) the cost of Ancillary Services, (vii) applicable control area services costs, (ix) inadvertent energy flow charges, (viii) imbalance charges, (ix) SERC-imposed penalties; (x) taxes (other than income taxes); (xi) fees or charges imposed by the Federal Energy Regulatory Commission (FERC), SERC, SPP, or other regulatory authorities; (xii) broker fees and costs; (xiii) other costs incurred by EPMI in providing the Scheduling Services and (xiv) the cost of replacement capacity or energy purchased by EPMI or MDEA if required to meet contractual commitments in any Back-to-Back Transaction or other Structured Transaction due to a Forced Outage or other circumstances affecting the ability of the Facilities to fulfill firm commitments (provided that the contractual commitments resulting in such costs were undertaken pursuant to the MDEA-approved Marketing Strategy), MPPSA, MGPSA, and Confirmations thereunder.

 “CPT” means central prevailing time.

-“Delivery Point” means (a) for power (i) the interfaces located at the interconnection between Clarksdale and Yazoo City transmission systems at the 115 kV switching station and the Entergy system, or (ii) the point specified in any Back-to-Back Transaction, EPMI Transaction or Structured Transaction at which Products are to be tendered under a Confirmation; (b) for natural gas, (i) for Clarksdale, the point of interconnection between Texas Gas and Clarksdale (ii) for Yazoo City, the interconnection between Southern Natural Gas (Sonat) and Mississippi Valley Gas for the Yazoo City Power Plant (the Sonat Delivery Point) (iii) the interconnection between Mississippi Valley Gas (MVG) and the Yazoo City Power Plant (MVG Delivery Point), (iv) any point specified in a Fuel Transaction
+“Delivery Point” “Point of Delivery” or “POD” means (a) for power (i) the interfaces located at the interconnection between Clarksdale and Yazoo City transmission systems at the Entergy system, or (ii) the point specified in any Back-to-Back Transaction, EPMI Transaction or Structured Transaction at which Products are to be tendered under a Confirmation; (b) for natural gas, (i) for Clarksdale, the point of interconnection between Texas Gas and Clarksdale (ii) for Yazoo City, the interconnection between Southern Natural Gas (Sonat) and Mississippi Valley Gas for the Yazoo City Power Plant (the Sonat Delivery Point) (iii) the interconnection between Mississippi Valley Gas (MVG) and the Yazoo City Power Plant (MVG Delivery Point), (iv) any point where fuel is delivered as specified in a Fuel Transaction

 “Defaulting Party” means a Party to this Agreement which, through action or inaction, has caused an Event of Default under Section 17 of this Agreement.